Muzan67/professionalreadme/develop/README.md

 npm test

 ## User-Info
-repo contains readme generator
+repo contains readme

 ## Contributing
-nothing
+instructions in repo

 ## Questions
  If you have any questions about the repo, open an issue or contact me directly at ac.tendo67@gmail.com You can find more of my work at https://github.com/Muzan67